-Welcome to my web site.
-My goal is to provide useful information and tools related to classes that I taught at the University of Minnesota Duluth (UMD).
-It is also my goal to provide useful data and software tools for transportation researchers and practitioners.
-For UMD students who are taking my classes, please click on the top left box of the table labeled Course Info... to find homework assignments, labs, projects, exam results, etc. If you are one of the transportation researchers or engineers who are looking for traffic or RWIS data, below you may find some useful resources.
-Thanks for the visit.
+Welcome to my web page.
+My goal is to provide useful information and tools related to classes that I teach at the University of Minnesota Duluth (UMD).
+It is also my goal to provide useful data and tools for transportation researchers and practitioners.
+For UMD students who are taking my classes, please click on the top left box of the table labeled Current Course ... to find homework assignments, labs, projects, exam info, etc. If you are one of the transportation researchers or engineers who are looking for traffic or Weigh-In-Motion related data and information, below you may find some useful resources.
+Thank you for visiting my web page.
 Prof. Taek Kwon

 TMC Traffic Data-Archive Download Site.
 The data in this archive are continuously collected by the Regional Traffic Management Center (RTMC), a division of MnDOT, at a 30-second interval from over 4,500 loop detectors located around the Twin Cities Metro freeways, seven days a week and all year round.
 The collected data are then daily packaged into a single zip file and then archived.
 The file format follows ... more